 - Summer – Umbrella, poncho or very thin raincoat, sandals or waterproof shoes, dresses, shorts, hat, and shirts.

-- Spring and Fall – Pants, light coats, layering items, shirts, blouses, light sweater, skirts, flats, dresses, and leggings.
+- Spring and Fall – Pants, light coats, layering items, shirts, blouses, light sweaters, skirts, flats, dresses, and leggings.

 Electronics to Pack for your Osaka Itinerary